ButThouMust/otogirisou-tools/README.md

   - Image file for font, as well as a modified table file containing the dimensions for each character for the font.

 - `gfx modification`:
+  - TODO still working on this as of initial commit
   - Feel free to use this folder as a space for modifying tilesets and tilemaps for the graphics.
   - Instructions for creating your own graphics edits are included.